Preparation and Rules

 In general, the identity of the sponsor(s) would rarely be sufficient to kill potential support.
 Sponsors of successful resolutions are most commonly neutral of middle-of-the-road states.
 But it is important to consider whether the objectives and interests of the sponsoring state(s) are consistent with your own interests and goals.
 Again, the list of sponsoring nations will be removed when the resolution is formally introduced on to the floor.
 This is because at this point, the resolution has become the property of the body as a whole and should be seen and worked on accordingly.

 Finally, the operative clauses should be analyzed for their acceptability and workability.
-The resolution as a whole should be examined for its potential for passage and for implementation, unless the purpose is to express a position, regardless of the outcome.Top
+The resolution as a whole should be examined for its potential for passage and for implementation, unless the purpose is to express a position, regardless of the outcome.Back to top from Resolutions

 Appendix & Bibliography